BraedonB98/2DoTrack/BACKEND/README.md

     -Phone Number
     -Password
     -Preferences{}
-        -Wake Up time
+        -notificationTime
-        -Email,text, or both reminder? (put highest priority tasks at the top of the list) -ToDo Reminder?
+        -notificationType ---Email,text, or both reminder? (put highest priority tasks at the top of the list) -notificationToDo-----ToDo Reminder?
-        -Finance OverView?
+        -notificatioFinance ------Finance OverView?
     -To Do Catagories[]
         -To Do List{} //single catagory object
             -Name